sanjeevai/ML-Capstone/report/report.md

 Some advantages of Light GBM over other models are:

-1. **Faster training speed andhigher efficiency:**  Light GBM use histogram based algorithm i.e it buckets continuous feature values into discrete bins which fasten the training procedure.
+1. **Faster training speed and higher efficiency:**  Light GBM use histogram based algorithm i.e it buckets continuous feature values into discrete bins which fasten the training procedure.

 2. **Lower memory usage:** Replaces continuous values to discrete bins which result in lower memory usage.